Why did my Amazon Elasticsearch Service node crash?

 Here's what happens as JVM memory pressure increases:

-- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, Amazon ES triggers a different garbage collection algorithm.
-This algorithm tries to free up memory and prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.
+- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, then Amazon ES JVM tries to free up memory.
+Amazon ES JVM also tries to prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.

-- Around 95%: Amazon ES kills processes that try to allocate memory.
+- If the JVM continues to grow and the space is not reclaimed, then Amazon ES JVM kills processes that try to allocate memory.
 If a critical process is killed, one or more cluster nodes might fail.
+It's a best practice to keep CPU usage below 80%.

 - Avoid queries on wide ranges, such as wildcard queries.